-Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they come due.
+Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they are due.
 The Company's approach to managing liquidity risk is the utilization of budgets, to attempt to maintain sufficient liquidity in order to meet operational and exploration requirements as well as property acquisition commitments.
 The Company raises capital through equity issues and its ability to do so is dependent on a number of factors including market acceptance, stock price and exploration results.
 The Company is continually investigating financing options.
 The continuing operations of the Company are dependent upon its ability to continue to obtain adequate financing or to commence profitable operations in the future.
-During the year ended September 30, 2014, the Company completed a non-brokered private placement of Common and Flow-through shares for aggregate gross proceeds of \$659,000.
-The Company will be required to raise additional capital to meet its funding requirements for administrative and operating costs and exploration and acquisition costs beyond fiscal 2015.
-There can be no assurance that the Company will be successful in obtaining financing.
-As a result, there is significant doubt regarding the Company's ability to continue as a going concern.
-Refer to Note 1 "Nature of operations and going concern".
+The Company believes that it has sufficient working capital meet its funding requirements for administrative and operating costs for fiscal 2016 assuming similar activity levels to the prior year, however, an increase in activity levels, new property acquisitions and/or a 2016 exploration program will require additional financing.
+There is no assurance that management will be successful in obtaining financing.
+Consequently, there is a doubt regarding the Company's ability to continue as a going concern.
+The Company's financial statements do not reflect the adjustments that might be necessary to the carrying amount of reported assets, liabilities, revenues and expenses if the Company could not continue as a going concern.